 Consider rebalancing after big market movements

 When a market goes up or down by 5% or more, your allocation will likely fall out of balance.
 So if you want to be more proactive, you might also consider rebalancing your portfolio anytime the markets move dramatically, such as the ups and downs we’ve seen this January.

 Rebalancing makes my head hurt, how can I avoid this?

 Rebalancing a complicated investment portfolio used to be a tedious exercise that made it attractive to have a financial advisor in your corner.
 But technology has come to the rescue in the robo-advisor vs financial advisor debate.
-The powerful free financial product, Empower, can make the task more manageable.
-Read more in our full review of Empower.
+The powerful free financial product, Empower, can make the task more manageable, for example.

-If you’re still wary, consider one of these robo-advisors, or what I like to call automatically-managed investment accounts, for your IRA.
+And if you’re still wary, consider one of these best robo-advisors, or what I like to call automatically-managed investment accounts, for your IRA.
 These include Wealthfront and Acorns.
 With these companies, you set your asset allocation and they do the rest for you – automatically rebalancing and harvesting losses while you get on with your life.

 Keep in mind, however, that a robo-advisor can’t help with your 401(k) or other employer-sponsored retirement account.
 If you’re the hands-off type, choose a target-date mutual fund in your 401k.
 These funds are pegged to the date you expect to retire and will automatically rebalance over time.

 Rebalancing is an important part of long-term investing.
 Once a year, you should compare your investment portfolio to your ideal asset allocation – the right mix of stocks, bonds, cash, or other investments for your investment goals.
 Then make changes by selling and buying shares of investments to realign your portfolio to your desired target.

-Free tools like Empower, previously Personal Capital, can help.
-But if this sounds like something you never want to worry about, consider working with a financial advisor or sticking to automatic investment accounts like Wealthfront, Betterment,or Acorns.
+Free tools like Empower can help.
+But if this sounds like something you never want to worry about, consider working with a financial advisor or sticking to a robo-advisor like Wealthfront, Betterment, or Acorns.